 Finished Dimensions: 20 inches wide x 73 inches long

 While stockinette stitch does tend to roll into a tube, the width of this piece, its selvage stitches, and the nature of Understory, all conspire to keeping this Wrap quite flat.
 If you find that after some wear, it starts to curl, just wet block it flat again!

-Cast on 90 stitches.
+Using Long Tail Cast On, cast on 90 stitches.